NimheAdler/Project4/README.md

 # Udacity Front End Web Developer Nanodegree Program.
-Project 4.
+Project 5.
-## Evaluate a news article with Natural Language Processing.
+## Travel App.

-The goal for this project is to learn how to build a web tool that allows users to run Natural Language Processing on articles or blogs found on other websites.
-NLP is the ability of an application to understand the human language, written or oral.
+The goal for this project is to put all of the skills we have learned during the course building our own custom travel app.
-In this project the NLP functionality is provided by the [Meaning Cloud API](https://www.meaningcloud.com/products/sentiment-analysis).
+The project includes a simple form where the users can enter the location they are traveling to and the date they are leaving.
+Because of that this project requires us to build out a travel app that, at a minimum, obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.

 ### This project showcases the following front-end dev skills:
  - Use of **Express** as a back-end framework.